isan26/resume/engineering-lead/Engineering_Lead_Isan_Rodriguez.md

 ## Professional Experience (only the last 4)

 ### Teach Lead at SunAlgo

 (March 2025 - Present Day)

 - Led multiple cross-functional projects, overseeing end-to-end delivery from technical design to deployment.
 - Served as the primary liaison between clients and internal teams, gathering requirements, aligning expectations, and ensuring technical feasibility.
 - Collaborated directly with multiple clients across different industries, translating business needs into scalable software solutions.
 - Championed the use of AI-powered tools (such as ChatGPT, GitHub Copilot, and custom automation scripts) to enhance team productivity and accelerate development cycles.
 - Mentored developers and promoted best practices in architecture, code quality, and DevOps workflows.

 <br />

 ### Lucid Motors | Solutions Architect / Tech Lead

-Feb 2023 - Present
+(Feb 2023 - March 2025)

 - Spearheaded the architecture and delivery of Lucid Financial Services platforms, reducing release cycles by 30% and enabling faster innovation within regulatory frameworks.
 - Managed a global team of 30+ engineers (frontend, backend, QA, DevOps), aligning day-to-day execution with long-term product and business strategy.